thehereward/snapcup/README.md

 ## Environment Variables

-To run locally with your own backend, add a .env.development file to root project directory with your own firebase credential variables
+To run locally with your own backend, add a .env.local file to root project directory with your own firebase credential variables

 ## Parcel